mukulkkumar/pandas/README.md

   * Fill in missing values with the fillna method
   * Astype method
   * Sort a dataframe with a sort_values method
+  * Sort a dataframe with a sort_index and rank method